teeyoutan/marketing-website/README.md

 ###Step 1: Install node.js (and npm)

-You can install both with an easily from the [Node](http://nodejs.org/) website.
+You can easily install both with the installer found on the [Node](http://nodejs.org/) website.

 ###Step 2: Clone this repo